Tucker Carlson: 2024–present: The Tucker Carlson Show

 In May 2024, Carlson launched the weekly commentary podcast The Tucker Carlson Show.
 At its launch, Slate wrote that Carlson had diminished popularity.
 Quickly, though, Carlson regained his popularity, and The Tucker Carlson Show soon became one of the highest-rating political podcasts; it was the #1 most popular on Spotify in July 2024.

-On September 2, 2024, Carlson hosted podcaster and amateur historian Darryl Cooper on Tucker on X. Without correction or contradiction from Carlson, Cooper endorsed Holocaust denial and otherwise departed from the historical consensus regarding World War II, causing controversy.
-Cooper called Winston Churchill "the chief villain" of World War II and claimed that the Nazis did not intentionally perpetrate the Holocaust.
+On September 2, 2024, Carlson hosted podcaster and amateur historian Darryl Cooper on Tucker on X. Without correction or contradiction from Carlson, Cooper claimed the Nazi Holocaust was not intentional, and otherwise departed from the historical consensus regarding World War II, causing controversy.
+Cooper also called Winston Churchill "the chief villain" of World War II.

 Three days after the interview, White House senior deputy press secretary Andrew Bates condemned Carlson for "giving a microphone to a Holocaust denier who spreads Nazi propaganda".
 On September 9, all 24 Democratic Jewish members of Congress issued a joint statement saying that they were "appalled that Tucker Carlson hosted and promoted Nazi apologist and Holocaust denier Darryl Cooper on his podcast".
 Republican congressman Mike Lawler said in his own condemnation of Carlson that "platforming known Holocaust revisionists is deeply disturbing."

 On October 28, 2025, Carlson hosted white nationalist political commentator Nick Fuentes.
 Kevin Roberts, president of The Heritage Foundation, publicly defended Carlson for having Fuentes onto his podcast; this ignited a debate about antisemitism among conservatives.
 Republicans including Ted Cruz and Mitch McConnell condemned the Heritage Foundation's defense of Carlson.